jabcode/jabcode/README.md

 # JAB Code

-JAB Code (Just Another Bar Code) is a high-capacity 2D color bar code, which can encode more data than traditional black/white (QR) codes.
+JAB Code (Just Another Bar Code) is a high-capacity 2D color bar code, which can encode more data than traditional black/white codes.
 This repository contains a library for reading and writing JAB codes, along with sample applications.
 A demo webinterface is available at https://jabcode.org.

 ## Introduction